-A plant-based diet minimises the cruelty and exploitation of animals.
+A plant-based diet minimises the exploitation of animals.
 An advantage of a vegan diet is that you can vote with your wallet, clear your conscience, and choose to work towards a more compassionate world.

 If the world went vegan, it could save up to 8 million lives by 2050, reduce greenhouse gas emissions by two thirds, and could lead to health-care related savings and avoided climate damages of $1.5 trillion.

 Opting to follow a plant-based lifestyle is about more than simply your own body and personal health.
 It is about the large-scale and long-term health of our planet.